zegetech/zegetech.github.io/_posts/2018-10-29-developing-with-docker.md

     docker build -t name:tag . # the dot specifies the current directory as the build context

 This command will run through the dockerfile executing instructions sequentially.
-It will look for the image specified in the FROM instruction locally and download it if its missing.
+It will look for the image specified in the `FROM` instruction locally and download it if its missing.
 Docker will then run the next instruction and output an intermediate image.
 This process is repeated until we have our final image.

 Now to run our image:

     docker run -p 127.0.0.1:80:4000 --mount type=bind,src="$(pwd)",target=/site <image-name:image-tag>

-The '-p' flag publishes a container's ports to the host.
+The `-p` flag publishes a container's ports to the host.
 In this case, we are mapping port 4000 on the container to port 80 on the host.
-Our application can then be reached by visiting 'localhost' in the browser.
+Our application can then be reached by visiting `localhost` in the browser.

-The '--mount' flag specifies the type of storage that will be provided to the container.
+The `--mount` flag specifies the type of storage that will be provided to the container.
-The possible values for type are 'bind', 'volume' and 'tmpfs'.
-In this case, we are using a bind mount, that will mount a directory on the host("$(pwd)" which resolves to the current directory) into the container at location /site.
+The possible values for type are `bind`, `volume` and `tmpfs`.
+In this case, we are using a bind mount, that will mount a directory on the host(`"$(pwd)"` which resolves to the current directory) into the container at location `/site`.
-With this type of storage, whatever happens in the container's /site directory is reflected in our working directory.
+With this type of storage, whatever happens in the container's `/site` directory is reflected in our working directory.
 [Documentation on volumes](https://docs.docker.com/storage/volumes/).

-You can get quick documentation on docker commands by running 'docker <command> --help'.
+You can get quick documentation on docker commands by running `docker <command> --help`.

 Now, each time you want to start your development server all you have to do is run this long command(it can be longer).
-But for the sake of saving limited mental resources, we have 'docker-compose'.
+But for the sake of saving limited mental resources, we have `docker-compose`.

 ## The docker-compose.yml file